 (a) Is there an existing access road?
-YES NO no, what is the distance in (m) over which a new access road will be built? m (c) Describe the type of access road planned:
+YES NO (b) If no, what is the distance in (m) over which a new access road will be built? m

+(c) Describe the type of access road planned:

 Existing access roads to be used.
-Access will be from Palm Street.